Duddeston: History

 During the Priestly Riots of 1791, the military established Duddeston Barracks in the area.
 The barracks remained until 1932, when they were demolished by the Birmingham Corporation for the construction of maisonettes.

 After sustaining heavy damage during World War II bombing raids, as a result of its close proximity to targets such as factories and gas works, the area was named as one of five regeneration areas of the city with 267 acre of land in Duddeston and the adjoining Nechells prepared for redevelopment under the Housing Act of 1936.
+After World War II, the city council compulsorily purchased 267 acre of land.
 This was the first redevelopment area proposed by Herbert Manzoni and was approved in 1950.
-Most of the area was rebuilt in the 1950s and 1960s.
-This began with the construction of four tower blocks, which were the first tower blocks in the city.
-Collectively known as the Duddeston Four, the 12-storey High, Queens, Home and South Towers, were all completed between 1954 and 1955 to a design by SN Cooke and Partners.
-They consist of a stretched X-shaped footprint and have brick cladding with porthole shaped windows.
-The design was expensive and upon their completion, they were criticised by the council over their cost, despite received positive reviews from the "Municipal Journal" and "Architectural Review".
-In the 1990s, they were refurbished and a new security system was installed, while other multi-storey blocks in the area were demolished and replaced by low-rise housing, continuing with the theme of low-rise housing in the area which began in the 1970s.
+The area was cleared and rebuilt in the 1950s and 1960s, erasing the nineteenth century structures.
+Four tower blocks, the first to be built in the city, and collectively known as the Duddeston Four, the 12-storey High, Queens, Home and South Towers, were all completed between 1954 and 1955.
+The design by SN Cooke and Partners consists of a stretched X-shaped footprint, with brick cladding on a steel-frame.
+Porthole-shaped windows overlook grassed areas.
+The design was expensive and upon their completion, they were criticised by the council over their cost, despite receiving positive reviews from the "Municipal Journal" and "Architectural Review".
+In the 1990s, the blocks were refurbished and a new security system was installed, while other multi-storey tower blocks in the area were demolished and replaced by low-rise housing, continuing the theme of low-rise housing in the area which began in the 1970s.